A Note to My Critics

 To say that Columbus engaged in mass murder is not engaging in presentism, because he did.
 Mass murder was a regular practice of the Spaniards of the day, so although Columbus was a mass murderer, he was not a "bad man," relative to his fellow Spaniards.
 Similarly, Columbus was dishonest, stealing the reward for first sighting land on the first voyage.
 Thievery is thievery, five hundred years ago or today.
 Similarly, kidnapping the natives, which Columbus did on the very day he "discovered" the New World, may have been a standard practice of the Portuguese slave runners (Columbus was a slave runner), but those he kidnapped almost all died within a few months of capture.
 Kidnapping them definitely violated them.

 If somebody states that Columbus was a relatively typical Spaniard of the day, that is fine, and I say the same.
-However, kidnapping, the mass murder of innocent people, theft and the like were as horrible then as now, even if Columbus invoked God as he did it, especially for those who suffered at his hands.
+However, kidnapping, the mass murder of innocent people, theft, and the like were as horrible then as now, even if Columbus invoked God as he did it, especially for those who suffered at his hands.
 The Conquistadors' practice of feeding live native infants to their dogs shocked even the priests of the day.
 When would the practice of feeding live infants to dogs be in keeping with the mores of the day?
+If such a time existed, would you have wanted to live then?

-Columbus initiated the first and only complete genocide of millions of people.
+Columbus initiated the most complete genocide of at least a million people.
 He led the effort, and one of his early programs was chopping off native hands that did not give him enough gold.
-He was brutal, self-pitying, greedy, dishonest, cruel and a hypocrite.
-He also had some virtues, such as persistence, courage, and even some sense of honor, though it was sporadically evident.
-Even Hernando de Soto, Stalin and Hitler had a sense of honor, however infrequently it was evident.
+He was brutal, self-pitying, greedy, dishonest, cruel, and a hypocrite.
+He also had some virtues, such as persistence, courage, and even some sense of honor, although it was sporadically evident.
+Even Hernando de Soto, Stalin, and Hitler had a sense of honor, however infrequently it was evident.
 Yet somehow, Columbus was transformed into a national hero, with an American national holiday in his name.
 A greedy mass murderer was turned into a national hero, and the American history profession participated in whitewashing his image.
 If we have a Columbus Day, then the Germans could have a Hitler Day and we would have no room to criticize them.
 Columbus was no monster, not for his day and place, but there is little evidence that justifies making him a hero, and far more that justifies monster status.

 Critics have blamed me for making white people into monsters.
-White people are history’s most murderous people due to several factors, and being Christians may be one of the most important, as the Judeo-Christian ethic actively justified the violence that Europeans inflicted on the world.
-The primary reason Europe prevailed (and still does today - the U.S. population is mainly composed of the descendants of invading Europeans) was their mastery of violence.
-To the Native Americans in Columbus' day, for instance, the invaders were all white, European, Christian, and (not coincidentally) men.
+White people are history’s most murderous people due to several factors, and being Christians is an important reason, as the Judeo-Christian ethic actively justified the violence that Europeans inflicted on the world.
+The primary reasons why Europe prevailed (and still does today - the USA's population is mainly composed of the descendants of invading Europeans) was tapping the global ocean's wind power and their mastery of violence.
+To the Native Americans in Columbus's day, for instance, the invaders were all white, European, Christian, and (not coincidentally) men.

 The American history profession, as with probably every profession, has prostituted itself to the prevailing winds of wealth and power, and has served up all manner of criminals and murderers as heroes and saints.
 I am a white man.
 I was taught white history.
 My adult investigations have shown me that most of what I was taught about my noble forefathers was fanciful at best, which crippled my sense of reality, and I am still recovering from it.
-A Chinese woman could probably study the history she was taught, and discover that she was also taught lies.
-However, my work is about what I was taught, not what she was taught.
+A Chinese woman could probably study the history that she was taught, and discover that she was also taught lies.
+However, my work as of 2002 was largely about what I was taught, not what she was taught.
 Some critics have assumed that my work is supposed to be a multicultural synthesis of what the world is today, or was.
 I cannot speak for the people of India today, or the extinct Taino, or arrive at a sophisticated cultural assessment of today’s world.
 I fully admit that limitation.
 My work is in large part my story.
 I can do something about the lies being told in the society I live in.
 The Chinese people will need to correct their own self-serving myths.
+With my 2014 essay, I am trying to reach beyond all cultures, which are all based on scarcity.
+With humanity's Fifth Epochal Event, all of the world's cultures will become obsolete, and there will eventually be one race, one language, and one ethnic group, as geographical isolation will end.

 “…it is the liberals who fear liberty and the intellectuals who want to do dirt on the intellect…”

 Edward Herman’s The Real Terror Network was published in 1982, early in Reagan’s reign of terror.
 Herman followed it up about a decade later with The Terrorism Industry.
-Herman is one of the world’s most astute voices regarding terrorism, although his face was never seen in the mainstream media during the aftermath of the World Trade Center (WTC) attacks.
-In The Real Terror Network, Herman presented the assumptions that underlay the double standard of never calling state terrorism what it is, while the old ladies of Women in Black, who have never hurt anybody and are some of the West’s most courageous people, were dubbed “terrorists” by the FBI in 2001, even after they were nominated for a Nobel Peace Prize.
-Below are principles that must be followed so establishment apologists can write about terrorism with a straight face:
+Herman has been one of the world’s most astute voices regarding terrorism, although his face was never seen in the mainstream media during the aftermath of the World Trade Center ("WTC") attacks.
+In The Real Terror Network, Herman presented the assumptions that underlie the double standard of never calling state terrorism what it is, while the old ladies of Women in Black, who have never hurt anybody and are some of the West’s most courageous people, were dubbed “terrorists” by the FBI in 2001, even after they were nominated for a Nobel Peace Prize.
+Below are principles that must be followed so establishment apologists can write about terrorism with a straight face (quotes of Herman in bold):

 The principle of reliance on government as the source of the relevant and the true; that principle also became part of the third news filter in Herman and Chomsky’s Manufacturing Consent;